 Donisha Barnes earned a degree in Elementary Education from Johnson C. Smith University in 2011.
 She was recognized as Teacher of the Year in 2017 and First Year Teacher of the Year in 2011.
-She served on the Behavior Management Team for 3 years in Charlotte Mecklenburg Schools.
-In the Nash Rocky Mount School District, she has served as Leadership Chair for 2 years, Grade Level Chair and been a member of the School Improvement Team.
+She served on the Behavior Management Team for three years in Charlotte Mecklenburg Schools.
+In the Nash Rocky Mount School District, she has served as Leadership Chair, Grade Level Chair, and a member of the School Improvement Team.
 Donisha is currently a 5th grade teacher at Benvenue Elementary School, where she has served as the Indistar Process Manager since 2015.
 Donisha can be reached at firstname.lastname@example.org.

 Derek Cobb earned a Bachelor of Arts in Political Science from the University of Georgia.
 During his undergraduate years, Derek began his professional career working as an academic interventionist.
-He was brought to North Carolina when he joined the Teach For America corps in 2016.
-Over the past 3 years, Derek has taught 5th grade at Lakeforest Elementary in Pitt County and Parkwood Elementary in Durham County.
+He came to North Carolina when he joined the Teach For America corps in 2016.
+Over the past three years, Derek has taught 5th grade at Lakeforest Elementary in Pitt County and Parkwood Elementary in Durham County.
 He has also served as grade chair, SIT and leadership team member, PBIS chair, and behavior interventionist.
+Derek currently serves as a 5th grade teacher at Parkwood Elementary School in Durham County.
 Derek can be reached at firstname.lastname@example.org.

 Taneeka attended Howard University and earned a Bachelor of Science degree in Human Development and a Master of Arts in Teaching.
-She began her teaching career as a third grade teacher in Prince George’s County Public Schools in Maryland.
+She began her teaching career as a 3rd grade teacher in Prince George’s County Public Schools in Maryland.
 She was Social Studies chair and program coordinator for the STREAM Robotics Program.
 She is currently completing her AIG certification at Duke University.
-Taneeka is currently the 5th grade level chair at Eno Valley Elementary School, where she recently ranked in the top 25% based on EVASS growth in math.
+Taneeka serves as the 5th grade level chair at Eno Valley Elementary School in Durham, NC, where she recently ranked in the top 25% based on EVASS growth in math.
 Taneeka can be reached at email@example.com.

 Danielle Howard earned an undergraduate degree in sociology at North Carolina Central University and an early childhood education degree from Mount Olive University.
 She was selected as a top three finalist for Teacher of the Year 2019 at Eastway Elementary.
 Additionally, she was a member of the School Leadership Network team for Durham Public Schools, served as the grade level chair for two years, and was on the school improvement team.
 Danielle currently teaches first grade at Eastway Elementary in Durham, NC.
 Danielle can be reached at firstname.lastname@example.org.

 Nerey Lane is originally from Panamá.
 She graduated Magna Cum Laude from Kaplan University earning a Bachelor of Science degree in Early Childhood Development.
 She also earned a Master of Education degree from Liberty University.
 She has North Carolina’s Early Childhood Credential (NCECC) and North Carolina’s Early Childhood Administration Credential (NCECAC).
-Nery taught Pre-Kindergarten and Kindergarten in private school settings and served as the Center Director at Gethsemane SDA Childcare Center (2013-2014).
-Later, She made the transition to teach World Language Spanish grades K-12.
+Nerey taught Pre-Kindergarten and Kindergarten in private school settings and served as the Center Director at Gethsemane SDA Childcare Center (2013-2014).
+Later, she taught World Language Spanish grades K-12.
 She also tutors many college students.
 She received the Teacher of the Month award (October 2016) while teaching World Language Spanish to the elementary and high school level at Word of God Christian Academy.
-Today, she is serving as a middle school World Language instructor at Wendell Middle School and is happy to be the first Spanish teacher to introduce the Hispanic Heritage celebration at Wendell Middle School.
+Today, she serves as a middle school World Language instructor at Wendell Middle School in Wake County and is happy to be the first Spanish teacher to introduce the Hispanic Heritage celebration at the school.
 Nerey can be reached at firstname.lastname@example.org.